materight/ais-projects/bio_inspired_ai/notes.md

 - **How do the values of μ, ρ, and λ influence the performance given a particular self-adaptation strategy and other parameters?** \
 With ρ=1, the Global self-adaptation strategy gives the best results, while with ρ>1 the Individual strategy seems to be the best choice.
-Regarding the values of λ,
+Regarding the values of λ, with a lower value (e.g. 20) gives better results using the Global strategy, while a higher value (e.g 200) gives better results when using the Individual strategy.

 - **Can you come up with any rules of thumb for choosing these parameters?** \
 In general, with ρ=1, it may be better to use a Global self-adaptation strategy.
 In the other cases, with ρ>1, the Individual strategy seems to give the best results.
 The performance of the None strategy are in every case worse, so it may preferable to not use it.